 Problematically, however, the business rarely actually sees those savings.
-Transactions are frequently "downgraded" to a lower level of qualification, meaning the business loses more money in the transaction.
-The reasons a transaction may be downgraded are great for acquirers at the expense of the business owner.
+Transactions frequently “downgrade” to a lower level of qualification, meaning the business loses more money in the transaction.
+The reasons a transaction may downgrade are great for acquirers at the expense of the business owner.
 The type of card is one thing that will cause a transaction to be downgraded.
-The brand, whether it's a private or business card, whether it's a cash back or rewards card, and other things are all handled differently by different account providers.
+The brand, whether it’s a private or business card, whether it’s a cash back or rewards card, and other things are all handled differently by different account providers.

 Of course, business owners don’t have the luxury of deciding what kind of cards their customers may use to pay, and they end up paying unnecessary fees each time a customer pays with a card that does not fall into the acquirer’s strict definition for qualification.
 Furthermore, the method used to charge a card matters.